Center For Renewable Energy Advanced Technological Education

 2) Establishing and supporting renewable energy industry, business and academic partnerships.

 3) Promoting technician careers, visibility and the public image of renewable energy.

 4) Addressing technician knowledge, skills, and competencies needed for the evolving, converging, and emerging renewable energy technical workplace.

-5) Screening, validating, updating, and broadly distributing exemplary renewable energy materials, curricula, and pedagogical practices adapted or designed by ATE centers and projects and other appropriate sources.
+5) Screening, validating, updating, and broadly distributing exemplary renewable energy materials, curricula, and pedagogical practices adapted or designed by ATE centers and projects and other sources.

 The CREATE Support Center will serve high school educators in addition to two-‐year college instructors helping to create bridges to higher education.
 The CREATE Support Center will also draw new institutions to the NSF community, including business and industry partners, to help identify and strengthen renewable energy career paths.
 In our previous renewable energy projects, the overwhelming majority of the faculty and schools served had no prior exposure to NSF.
 Nevertheless, 80% were considering applying for an NSF grant in the near future, indicating a great opportunity to grow the ATE community, while also underscoring a pressing need for mentoring support.
 Several Hispanic Serving Institutions, Tribal Colleges, and Historically Black Colleges and Universities were included amongst these schools.
 The CREATE Support Center will also continue to serve as an advocate and model for female leadership in renewable energy, and will promote the advancement of women in STEM careers.
 Perhaps most importantly, by advancing the field of renewable energy, the CREATE support center will have far reaching environmental and economic benefits as it helps to transform our country’s energy infrastructure.